binarybucks/swiftcam-docs/docs/push-notifications.md

 # Push Notifications

-When notications are enabled, Swiftcam devices automatically register with the push server at `https://push.swiftcam.app` and receive a static 128-bit `USER_ID` token.
+When notifications are enabled, Swiftcam devices automatically register with the push server at `https://push.swiftcam.app` and receive a static 256-bit `USER_ID` token.

 Use that `USER_ID` to send notifications to: `https://push.swiftcam.app/api/push/notify`

-## Multiple devices
+## Device mapping

-Mutiple devices can be registerd with the same `USER_ID`.
-Just copy the `USER_ID` from your first devices, and paste it in the `Change User ID` form on your other devices.
+Each `USER_ID` maps to exactly one APNs device token.
+If another device registers with the same `USER_ID`, the new token replaces the previous one.

 ## Send Notification from command line